MNoorFawi/autoencoder-and-umap-for-clustering/README.md

 n_bottleneck = 10
 ## defining it with a name to extract it later
 bottleneck_layer = "bottleneck_layer"
+# can also be defined with an activation function
+# also note that a linear activation function can be used instead of relu
 bottleneck = Dense(n_bottleneck, name = bottleneck_layer)(e)
 ## define the decoder (in reverse)
 decoder = Dense(256, activation = "relu")(bottleneck)